IBMDevEnagageQuickLabs/katacoda-guides/kubehealth/step2.md

 `IP=$(minikube ip)`{{execute}}

-When you run the following command it will use the IP address of your cluster.
+When you run the following command it will use the IP address of your cluster (This may take several minutes).

 `curl http://$IP:31000/api/name`{{execute}}